October 01, 2021 1 Comment

 Niacinamide, also known as Vitamin B3 and nicotinamide is an effective skin lightening ingredient that works instead of inhibiting tyrosinase, but by inhibiting melanosome transfer.
 Niacinamide is an impressive ingredient that not only brightens skin tone, but is very safe and soothing for everyday use.
 It helps fade hyperpigmentation, regulate oil production and strengthens your skin barrier at the same time with studies showing it is beneficial for all skin concerns.
 The benefits of this ingredient are backed by many studies which show that 5% niacinamide can help block the enzyme responsible for producing melanin to reduce appearance of dark spots and even out skin tone.
 You can find 5% niacinamide packed in our Clearing Rescue Serum!

-To protect and prevent new spots from forming, apply an antioxidant (like Vitamin C) on your skin daily to neutralise spot-causing free radicals.
-Double up with the most important application - SPF 30+ SUNSCREEN and ensure it's on your skin all day long.
+To protect and prevent new spots from forming, apply an antioxidant (like Vitamin C, Bakuchiol, Olive squalane and blueberry seed oil) on your skin daily to neutralise spot-causing free radicals.
+Double up with a good mineral SPF 30+ sunscreen and ensure it's on your skin all day long by reapplying when needed.
 Without sunscreen, all the products you’re applying on your skin are going to waste.

 Zolghadri S, Bahrami A, Hassan Khan MT, Munoz-Munoz J, Garcia-Molina F, Garcia-Canovas F, Saboury AA.
 A comprehensive review on tyrosinase inhibitors.
 J Enzyme Inhib Med Chem.
 2019 Dec;34(1):279-309. doi: 10.1080/14756366.2018.1545767.
 PMID: 30734608; PMCID: PMC6327992.